I received an email last week from Trevor Borrows who is a newly appointed National Sales Manager in charge of a team of Account Managers.

 A bit of everything maybe?

-To go forward into the future with confidence and success your team has to be geared towards working with profitable accounts.
+To go forward into the future with confidence and success your team must be geared towards working with profitable accounts.
+Here’s what successful account managers do.

 This involves the following: